|University of Manchester

-I am a recent Computer Science and Mathematics graduate from the University of Delhi.
-Over the past couple of years, I have gained experience with research software in particle physics as an IRIS-HEP fellow.
-Currently, I am working on the project ‘The Undergraduate's Guide To Research Software Engineering’ (TUG-RSE) as a part of Open Life Science's 6th Cohort.
-As a part of the same, I am developing the project by applying open science principles to provide an open-source, dynamic, and accessible collection of resources on Research Software Engineering to undergraduates and newcomers.
-I am also a member of RSE Asia’s Code of Conduct team and a certified Carpentries instructor.
+I worked on the project ‘The Undergraduate's Guide To Research Software Engineering’ (TUG-RSE) as a part of Open Life Science's 6th Cohort.
+As an extension to the same, I am developing the project to provide an open-source, dynamic, and accessible collection of resources on Research Software Engineering to undergraduates and newcomers.

-During my fellowship, I aim to develop TUG-RSE further and conduct an RSE workshop for newcomers.
-Furthermore, I hope to leverage the SSI community to better understand the RSE landscape across different organisations to build better resources for students.
+During my fellowship, I am developing TUG-RSE further as well as fostering a new Research Software Community at the University of Manchester.
+I hope to leverage the SSI community to better understand the RSE landscape across different organisations to build better communities.

 |Tuesday, 30 April 2024